DOI-USGS/ghsc-esi-shakemap/doc_source/manual4_0/ug_shakemap_operations.rst

 RSN retriggering is often more complex, and numerous reruns and resulting Version updates will be produced.
-For example, as seen in the lower left of :num:`Figure #figure-authoritativeness`, the authoritative ShakeMap from Utah (UU) is on version 5.
+For example, as seen in the lower left of :numref:`figure-authoritativeness`, the authoritative ShakeMap from Utah (UU) is on version 5.

 Whereas all ShakeMaps from different sources can be access from this